 I met Linda a few years ago at the launch of the Overcoming MS charity.
-Linda has had MS for 14 years and is the Chair of the OMS charity.
+Linda has had MS for 14 years and is the Chair of the Overcoming MS charity.
 She shared her story and phenomenal journey with MS and I remember feeling such hope as I listened.

 My confidence in the 'natural' approach to MS was cemented!
 Linda has never taken medication and is living symptom-free.
 She manages her condition with clean, nutritious and wholesome food, exercise and meditation.
 I was exceptionally honoured that Linda agreed to do this interview.
 I know you will really be encouraged as you read her thoughtful and thorough answers.
 Thank you Linda!
 MS Diet For Women